venkatkapil24/batch_nl/README.md

 # batch_nl — Batched neighbour-list builder in PyTorch

-`batch_nl` provides fully vectorised, GPU‑accelerated batched neighbour‑list construction
-for periodic atomistic systems using PyTorch.

-All configurations are processed together in a single tensor batch, enabling high‑throughput NL computation and seamless integration with MLIP workflows.
+`batch_nl` provides fully vectorised, GPU-accelerated batched neighbour-list construction for periodic atomistic systems using PyTorch.
+All configurations are processed together in a single tensor batch, to enable fast neighbour search and seamless integration with MLIPs and other batched workflows.

+The package is in an early stage, so contributions and suggestions for improving API coverage are very welcome.

 ---